Buy 1 Bottle

 Magnesium is among the top five most abundant minerals in the body.
 It is an essential nutrient, which means we must consume it in the diet in order to maintain consistent levels of it in our bodies.
 Since magnesium is not produced naturally in the body, we must consume an adequate amount of this nutrient from foods or supplements in order to maintain proper levels.

 The Recommended Dietary Allowance (RDA) for 98% of American adults ranges from 310mg to 420mg of magnesium per day.
-50% of the magnesium consumed will be stored in the bones, and the other 50% becomes stored inside the various organs, tissues and cells.
+Still, it has been shown that 57% of the US population do not meet the minimum RDA for magnesium.
+Fifty of the magnesium consumed will be stored in the bones, and the other 50% becomes stored inside the various organs, tissues and cells.
 Approximately 1% of magnesium is found in the blood, where the body works to maintain homeostasis.
 Magnesium levels in food sources depend on the quality of the soil.
 Traditional food sources high in magnesium are wheat germ, bran, oatmeal, soybeans, peanuts, spinach, raisins, almonds, and cashews.

 Signs of magnesium deficiency include appetite changes, nausea and vomiting, lack of energy, weakness, mood changes or poor mood, numbness and tingling, muscle tension, cramps, and contractions.
 More severe deficiency signs are abnormal heart rhythms and spasms.
 Calcium and potassium levels are also affected by low magnesium, and these may become depleted in the blood as a result of insufficient magnesium.

-Magnesium bound to the amino acid Glycine is an absorbable form of Magnesium for heart, muscle and nervous system and generally does not loosen stool.
+Magnesium, bound to the amino acid Glycine, is an absorbable form of Magnesium for the heart, muscle and nervous system and generally does not loosen stool.

 This InVite product supplies 200mg of Magnesium Glycinate per tablet (50% DV).
 As a dietary supplement, take two (2) tablets in the evening or as directed by a healthcare professional.